kaushikgopal/playground-android/README.md

 - in AndroidStudio rename the app package sh.kau.playground
 - Check if the manifest package was renamed along with the package
 - In app/build.gradle.kts, change the applicationId to the new app package
-- Run ./gradlew dependencyUpdates and check for dependencies

 Ready to Use and you're ready to start working on your new app!